Apollo 13

 Narrative Framework

 This structural analysis employs structural analysis methodology used to understand storytelling architecture.
-By mapping Apollo 13 against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Apollo 13 within its genre.
+By mapping Apollo 13 against these established plot points, we can identify how Ron Howard utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Apollo 13 within the adventure genre.

 Plot Points by Act